qaul/qaul.net/docs/proposals/DTN-V2-Migration.md

 - The messaging DTN fallback (recipient offline) switches from `send_dtn_message()` (V1) to building a `DtnRoutedV2` with `resolve_custody_route()`.
-The V1 storage node keeps working through resolution step ③ — as a single-custodian V2 route — so operators don't need to reconfigure anything.
+The V1 storage node keeps working through resolution step ③ — as a single hop-1 custodian V2 route — so operators don't need to reconfigure anything.
 - V1 *sending* is removed; V1 *receiving* stays (nodes still drain entries deposited by not-yet-upgraded peers).